 Why New York City Holds the Title

 The cultural fabric also resists a rigid bedtime.
-Practically speaking, Bodegas on nearly every corner remain open for last-minute groceries.
+Bodegas on nearly every corner remain open for last-minute groceries.
 Diners serve pancakes at 3 AM with the same enthusiasm as they do at 8 AM.
 Whether you are searching for a slice of pizza in the East Village or walking through the perpetual daylight of Times Square at midnight, the physical city refuses to dim.

 The History Behind the Nickname